isabella232/experience-manager-dispatcher.de-DE/help/using/dispatcher-configuration.md

    * `/etc/designs/default*`
    * `/etc/designs/mydesign*`

-[Testen Sie den Seitenzugriff](dispatcher-configuration.md#main-pars-title-19) nach dem Erstellen der Filter, um sicherzustellen, dass Ihre AEM-Instanz sicher ist.
+[Testen Sie den Seitenzugriff](#testing-dispatcher-security) nach dem Erstellen der Filter, um sicherzustellen, dass Ihre AEM-Instanz sicher ist.

-Den folgenden /filter-Abschnitt der Datei „dispatcher.any“ können Sie in Ihrer [Dispatcher-Konfigurationsdatei](dispatcher-configuration.md) als Grundlage verwenden.
+The following `/filter` section of the `dispatcher.any` file can be used as a basis in your [Dispatcher configuration file.](#dispatcher-configuration-files)

 Dieses Beispiel beruht auf der Standardkonfigurationsdatei, die mit dem Dispatcher zur Verfügung gestellt wird, und dient als Beispiel für die Verwendung in einer Produktionsumgebung.
-Elemente, denen ein #-Zeichen vorangestellt ist, sind deaktiviert (auskommentiert).
-Wenn Sie diese aktivieren möchten (durch Entfernen des #-Zeichens in dieser Zeile), sollten Sie mit Bedacht vorgehen, da sich dies auf die Sicherheit auswirken kann.
+Items prefixed with `#` are deactivated (commented out), care should be taken if you decide to activate any of these (by removing the `#` on that line) as this can have a security impact.

 Sie sollten zunächst den Zugriff auf alles verweigern und dann nach und nach den Zugriff auf bestimmte Elemente zulassen: